Sigurd00/arena_stats/readme.md

 # Todo List
-- [ ] Create Game objects from CSV file.
+- [x] Create Game objects from CSV file.
     - [x] Read a CSV file.
     - [x] Setup initial structure of model
-    - [ ] **Currently working on!** Convert records into list of Game objects
+    - [x] Convert records into list of Game objects
     - [x] Parse timestamp into DateTime
-        - [ ] **Currently working on!** Parse player names and class into Player struct
+        - [x] Parse player names and class into Player struct
-- [ ] Have list of Games
+- [x] Have list of Games
-    - [ ] Should we have list for each different game type, ie 2v2, 3v3, and rbg, or should we have them all in one list?
+- [ ] **Currently working on!** Make some very solid tests of above^ (testdata.csv maybe?)
+- [ ] Make lists of wins and lists of losses for optimization
+- [ ] Things to analyze
     - [ ] Calculate every comp played against
-    - [ ] How do we represent this smartly?
-- [ ] Things to analyze
     - [ ] Rating difference
     - [ ] Best winrate vs comp
     - [ ] Worst winrate vs comp